Pour ne plus jamais se perdre!

 The Ontario Federation of All-Terrain Vehicles (OFATV) continues to grow, with the creation of several new ATV clubs in Ontario.
 The OFATV now has 18 member clubs, with several other irons in the fire just waiting to pop onto the Ontario ATVing landscape.
 The addition of new clubs means new trails and new members, while current clubs continue trail expansion and connectivity in their areas too.

 So it should come as no surprise that a more diverse map tool for the OFATV trails was needed.
-The OFATV began a vigorous overhaul of our free online map to lay the ground work for creating something greater and more mobile.
-The overhaul meant that the online map was accessible from your smartphone’s web-browser and, using your phone’s GPS, was able to tell you where you were on the map.
+The OFATV began a vigorous overhaul of our free online map to lay the groundwork for creating something greater and more mobile.
+The overhaul meant that the online map was accessible from your smartphone’s web browser and, using your phone’s GPS, was able to tell you where you were on the map.
 This was a great first step, leading to something even better: the upgrade of the free online map also allowed for on-the-go trail status to be determined, showing which OFATV trails were open/closed to always ensure you could “know before you go!”

 With the overhaul of the online map done, for the remainder of the summer, volunteers and developers worked behind the scenes to go above and beyond the online map, leading to a big announcement in October.